 Transport of Medications to and from School

 Parents must transport medications to and from school.
-All medications must be kept in the clinic and taken under adult supervision.
-Middle school children are not permitted to carry medications, including OTC medications, except for prescription inhalers or EpiPens with the authorization of their parent(s) and physician.
+All medications must be kept in the Health Room and taken under adult supervision.
+Only certain emergency medications, such as diabetes medications, Epipen® and inhalers may be carried with the authorization of their parent(s) and physician.